-UKGI provides a submission detailing BBB's annual performance and key governance issues to the BEIS Permanent Secretary and Ministers.
+UKGI provides a submission detailing BBB's annual performance and key governance issues to the BEIS Permanent Secretary and Ministers. shareholder role with MoD.

 Case study: Atomic Weapons Establishment

 This case study provides an example of our shareholder role in respect of the Atomic Weapons Establishment ("AWE") and demonstrates how we work alongside our Clients who are responsible for setting policy in the area in which the Asset operates.